The offbeat bride: Tiffany, Teen Services Librarian

 We knew EVERYONE in our families loved Frankenmuth, but we didn't know the cost of vendors there.
 It took lots of dilligent research and many hours spent scouring websites and Craigslist, as well as enlisting in the help of our friends and family, but it was all worth it in the end.

 More traditional family members questioned the fact that we weren't getting married in a church.
+My grandmother finally came to terms by deciding that "God is everywhere," so it was okay that we were getting married outside.

 We are both vegetarians, so it was difficult for us to have meat at the reception; however, we felt that the guests would expect it.
 Frankenmuth, Michigan is known for serving chicken, so people would wonder where it was if we didn't have it, but we made sure to have plenty vegetarian and vegan options!